 Mr. Vaughn T. Holsey has been an art teacher and chair of the Fine Arts Department since 1992.
 He received his MA in Art Education from George Washington University and a BS Degree in Fine Arts from Morgan State University.
 Along with his teaching duties, Mr. Holsey is the moderator of the Art Club, Ping-Pong Club and the BSU which helps young men to be brothers to stand united.
 He also attends service trips and talks to students about his life's experiences which are invaluable for students to hear.
 In addition to this, he helps to coordinate and participate in the highly successful Annual Art and Photography Exhibit with his colleague in the Art Department, Photography teacher Mr. Edward Potskowski.

-Mr. Holsey's style of artwork over the year has gone from abstract, in which the subject is no longer recognizable, to genre painting art depicting everyday scenes, and back to abstract.
-Since the early 1990s, Mr. Holsey has been exhibited all over the metropolitan area, especially in Montgomery County.
-In 1990, eight of his painting were featured in the Montgomery County Executive Office Building for Black History Month, and he has painted murals in seven schools over the last twenty years.
+Mr. Holsey's style of artwork over the years has gone from abstract, in which the subject is no longer recognizable, to genre painting art depicting everyday scenes, and back to abstract.
+Since the early 1990's, Mr. Holsey has exhibited his artwork all over the metropolitan area, especially in Montgomery County.
+In 1990, eight of his paintings were featured in the Montgomery County Executive Office Building for Black History Month.
+He also painted murals in seven schools over the last twenty years.

-Mr. Holsey has eight paintings and six mid-medium illustrations in print, including his “Giclee Prints” which are available in limited quantities.
-He currently teaches Fundamentals of Art, Advanced Art, Drawing, Painting, and Ceramics.
+Mr. Holsey currently teaches Fundamentals of Art, Advanced Art, Drawing, Painting and Ceramics.
+He has eight paintings and six mid-medium illustrations in print, including his “Giclee Prints” which are available in limited quantities.